Hasselblad X1D vs Sony A7 II

 Studio photographers will appreciate that the Hasselblad X1D (unlike the A7 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X1D is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the A7 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7 II was succeeded by the Sony A7 III.
+Both the X1D and the A7 II have been discontinued, but can regularly be found used on eBay.
+The A7 II was replaced by the Sony A7 III, while the X1D was followed by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Sony websites.

 So what conclusions can be drawn?
 Is the Hasselblad X1D better than the Sony A7 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.